Leave your search & conversion rate optimization projects in the hands of a certified Growth & Performance Marketing Manager

 Our audit revealed that many critical product and blog pages had high compression ratios (above 4.0), suggesting low-quality content.

-We the set out to optimize the affected pages while concurrently rolling out technical SEO fixes like along with a series of technical SEO like
+We then set out to optimize the affected pages while concurrently rolling out technical SEO fixes like

 Traffic increased, and visibility improved for high-margin product pages, directly contributing to revenue growth.